NCAS-CMS/cfdm/docs/source/introduction.rst

 * write field constructs to netCDF datasets on disk,

-* incorporate, and create, metadata stored in external files, and
+* incorporate, and create, metadata stored in external files,

-* read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays), whilst presenting a view of the data in its uncompressed form.
+* read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays), whilst presenting a view of the data in its uncompressed form, and

+* read, write, and create coordinates defined by geometry cells.

 Note that cfdm enables the creation of CF field constructs, but it's :ref:`up to the user to use them in a CF-compliant way